-The program involves psycho-educational and skills focussed sessions derived from evidence-based therapies such as Cognitive Behavioural Therapy, Positive Psychology, Acceptance and Commitment Therapy and Mindfulness Practices.
+The programs involve psycho-educational and skills focussed sessions derived from evidence-based therapies such as Cognitive Behavioural Therapy, Positive Psychology, Acceptance and Commitment Therapy and Mindfulness Practices.

-As such, the program offers patients the opportunity to:
+As such, the programs offer patients the opportunity to:

 - Develop strategies to enhance mental health